 Best cash back card for busy families: Blue Cash Preferred® Card from American Express

 Don't lose hope if you've got one or two dings on your credit report.
 You may still qualify for the Blue Cash Everyday® Card from American Express.
 This no annual fee card features a cash back structure that still rivals the best credit cards on the market.
-Cardmembers can get 3 percent cash back at US supermarkets on purchases up to $6,000 per year, 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases and no quarterly enrollment is required.
+Card Members can get 3 percent cash back at US supermarkets on purchases up to $6,000 per year, 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases and no quarterly enrollment is required.
 Terms and limitations apply.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and Restrictions Apply.